 Fundamental Quality Systems and Processes

-<QRMTitle>
+<QRM_Title>

-The quality management and governance system cover the definition of the QMS strategy and its documentation, as well as the quality monitoring and planning processes and <QRMTitle>.
+The quality management and governance system cover the definition of the QMS strategy and its documentation, as well as the quality monitoring and planning processes and <QRM_Title>.
 The continued suitability, adequacy, and effectiveness of the QMS shall be monitored and evaluated through periodic <ManagementReviewTitle>.

-A <QRMTitle> process is to be established to provide a proactive approach to identifying potential risks to the quality, safety and effectiveness of products and processes.
+A <QRM_Title> process is to be established to provide a proactive approach to identifying potential risks to the quality, safety and effectiveness of products and processes.
 As part of the assessment, the quality risk assessment considers the severity and impact of the event.
 Results of risk assessments are implemented, as necessary, in <QualityPlanTitle> or CAPAs.

 Data and Records